common-workflow-language/cwl-v1.2/concepts.md

 additional fields on any object.
 Such extensions fields must use a namespace prefix listed in the `$namespaces` section of the document as described in the [Schema Salad specification](SchemaSalad.html#Explicit_context).

+It is recommended that concepts from schema.org are used whenever possible.
+For the `$schema` field we recommend their RDF encoding: http://schema.org/version/latest/schema.rdf

 Implementation extensions which modify execution semantics must be [listed in the `requirements` field](#Requirements_and_hints).